 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 Brands with equal overall satisfaction ratings are listed in alphabetical order.

-Canstar Blue research finalised in July 2015, published in September 2015.
+Canstar Blue research finalised in February 2017, published in March 2017.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Block Cheese Awards - September 24th
+Block Cheese Ratings - September 24th

 Whether it’s for breakfast, brunch, lunch, dinner or dessert, Aussies love their cheese.
 It just goes with everything…– Read more

-Block Cheese Awards - September 22nd
+Block Cheese Ratings - September 22nd

 Plenty of kids still believe the moon is made of cheese – but where did that myth come from?
 Find out at Canstar Blue– Read more

-Block Cheese Awards - September 22nd
+Block Cheese Ratings - September 22nd

 It may be a bit trickier than banana bread or a chocolate cake, but there’s no reason why you can’t make a perfect cheese soufflé.– Read more